 Pitch and Putt

 Eaton Park’s 18-hole course is located at the Bluebell Road end of the park. £3 deposit for golf clubs and balls.

 Open: Mon, Wed, Thur, Sun: 9am ’til dusk; Tue & Fri 9am ’til 2.30pm; Sat 9am ’til 12.30pm.

 Eaton Park Pitch and Putt Club for over 50s welcomes new members of all abilities.
 Handicap operates.
 Varied social calendar for members too.

 U3A Pitch and Putt Group plays Tuesdays, 9:30am throughout the year.

 Contact: Lesley MacLeod, 01603 743789

-Fabulous 1000 square metre concrete park.
+Super smooth 1000 square metre concrete park.
 Floodlit and with a mixture of transition and street obstacles for riders of all abilities.
 Demonstration and event standard.
 Heaven for skate boarders, BMXers, in-line skaters and scooter-riders.
-4yrs to 50+ yrs!
+4yrs to 50+ yrs all welcome.
 Floodlights operate on a push button system and go off at 10.30pm.

-Two outdoor table tennis tables are located near the rotunda between the floodlit tennis courts, behind the lily pond hedge.
-Bring your own bats and balls or borrow a set for a £5 deposit from the Crazy Golf hut.
-FREE.
-No need to book.
+Two outdoor table tennis tables are located near the rotunda between the floodlit tennis courts and the lily pond.
+Bring your own bats and balls or borrow a set for a £5 returnable deposit from Eaton Park Café.
+Last loans one hour before café closing.

-Click here for information and bookings of tennis courts in other parks including grass courts at Heigham Park, and free courts at Lakenham Recreation Ground.
+Click here for information on other tennis courts in Norwich including free courts at Alderman Walker Park, Bowthorpe Park and Lakenham Recreation Ground.